Indonesia Expat

 Access to World-Class Educators

 This benefit will likely only become more relevant in the future as more educators sign up for teaching online.
 Sitting on a university campus as a tenured professor may not be of interest to many of the educators who travel the world working on their research and development.
 Being mobile is becoming more important for people across the globe.
-Oftentimes the students and teachers alike are global citizens, moving around at various points in their life.
+Oftentimes the students and teachers alike are global citizens, moving around at various points in their lives.

 How to Choose a Programme?

 Take your time to research which schools have good programmes.
 Information is often available about how likely you are to be hired, and at what salary, after you graduate.
 It is highly recommended to reach out to recent graduates in the field you want to study to get some honest feedback.
 This should be easy to do on LinkedIn.
-Beware, there are MANY online schools that really have no business being in education.
+Beware, MANY online schools really have no business being in education.
 Many have had lawsuits filed against them and are accused of being scams only after money.

-Unfortunately, there is no gold-standard or rating system for education across the globe.
+Unfortunately, there is no gold standard or rating system for education across the globe.
 If you spend some time looking at the number of graduates, post-graduate hiring rates and their salaries, student satisfaction, and also the type of teaching methods used.
 Other questions you should research are: is there any group work required?
 Is it entirely individual and self-directed study?
 Even though many will groan at the thought of group projects, the programmes that require group work usually yield higher learning achievement and student satisfaction.
 Growing your network is a key advantage of education that should not be overlooked.
 Are there actual deadlines?
 How does their grading system work?
-Take a look at the roster of teachers and their background – are they all PhDs?
+Take a look at the roster of teachers and their backgrounds – are they all PhDs?
 Do they all have published research and vast experience teaching?

 It takes a great deal of time to complete this research, but it is worth it.
-You may shell out around 20,000-30,000 USD for a degree, you want it to be a good one that both has a good reputation and teaches you things you didn’t know before (sounds obvious, right?).
+You may shell out around 20,000-30,000 USD for a degree, but you want it to be a good one that both has a good reputation and teaches you things you didn’t know before (sounds obvious, right?).

 Things to Consider if Taking Online Courses While Living in Indonesia: